gabsolutely/esp32-projects/README.md

 # Welcome!
 This is a collection of my projects!
 A list of my ESP32 projects, my journey ranging from simple LED blinks to multi-mode IoT systems.
 Each of my projects as their own code and simple and brief description. (a few projects may need dependent libraries, so please double check before running.)

+### Projects beyond Project 25 will have their own separate repository.

 # License
 MIT License — feel free to use, modify, and distribute.